managedcloudservices_7_1920x540

 COMPETENCE PROFILE OF THE SUPERVISORY BOARD AND ITS COMMITTEES

 The supervisory board has defined specific objectives governing its composition and has drawn up a corresponding competence profile set for the board as a whole and for its audit committee, in particular.
-This profile was adjusted over the past financial year to reflect the latest recommendations of the German Corporate Governance Code in its current version.
+This profile was aligned with the current recommendations of the German Corporate Governance Code.
 It forms the basis for all election proposals submitted to the annual general meeting.
 The objectives and competence profile can be found on the Company's website under www.all-for-one.com/supervisory-board.
-The individual areas of competence and progress with implementing the defined objections are listed below for each individual, together with an assessment of the independence of the shareholder representatives on the supervisory board:
+The individual areas of competence and progress with implementing the defined objectives are listed below for each individual, together with an assessment of the independence of the shareholder representatives on the supervisory board:

 Area of competence Josef